tasyamla/Melanoma-Cancer-Image-Classification/README.md

 Melanoma is one of the most dangerous forms of skin cancer, known for its rapid spread and high mortality rate if not diagnosed early.
 The early detection of melanoma can significantly improve survival rates.
 This project aims to harness the power of deep learning to aid in the early diagnosis of melanoma by classifying images of skin lesions.

 # Dataset
 The dataset used in this project consists of 13,900 images of skin lesions, each uniformly resized to 224 x 224 pixels.
-[Click Here](https://www.kaggle.com/datasets/bhaveshmittal/melanoma-cancer-dataset/data)

 # Objective
 The primary objective of this project is to develop a reliable and accurate machine learning model that can classify skin lesion images into benign or malignant categories.
 The model should assist dermatologists and healthcare professionals in making faster and more accurate diagnoses, ultimately contributing to better patient outcomes.